Biscotti Biscuits and Cookies Recipes

 Pumpkin Spice Biscotti

-Every fall, the leaves start to change, the temperature drops, New Yorkers break out their sweaters and boots…and everyone goes crazy for pumpkin spice.
-Lattes, candles, donuts, yogurt, coffee creamer, cereal, even dog treats…you name it, somebody has tried to “pumpkin spice” it, with varying degrees of success.
+Every autumn, the leaves start to change, the temperature drops, New Yorkers break out their sweaters and boots…and everyone goes crazy for pumpkin spice.
+Lattes, candles, donuts, yogurt, coffee creamer, cereal, even dog treats…you name it, somebody has “pumpkin spiced” it, with varying degrees of success.

-That said, I do really like biscotti, and I thought it might be fun to try my hand at making a pumpkin spice biscotti for fall.
-These are perfect because the pumpkin element is not overwhelming.
-Plus, they’re made with real pumpkin, rather than just a blend of spices which mimics the flavor of pumpkin pie.
+I really like biscotti, so I thought it might be fun to develop a pumpkin spice biscotti recipe for autumn.
+I love this recipe because the pumpkin spice element is not overwhelming—you get a hint of autumn, without the full-on pumpkin spice sensory overload as in some recipes.
+I also love that these biscotti cookies feature real pumpkin, rather than just a blend of spices mimicking the flavor of pumpkin pie.

 Pumpkin Spice Biscotti Tips & Tricks